 - Flat sore with a scaly crust

-- New sore or raised area on an old scar or ulcer
+- A new sore or raised area on an old scar or ulcer

 - Rough, scaly patch on the lip that may evolve into an open sore